Wednesday, June 5, 2013

 What to Keep in Your Glove Box

+If you’re like most people your glove box is probably full of clutter – every manual that came with your car, receipts, key chains, cosmetics, cds, and maybe some gloves.
+But are all those things really necessary?
+Don’t let yourself be a glove box litterbug!
 There are a number of items you’ll want to have in your car that are easily accessible in case you would get into a jam, like a first aid kit, a flash light, and a tire pressure gauge.
 This article (http://blogs.cars.com/kickingtires/2012/12/what-to-keep-in-your-glove-box.html) will give you the complete list of necessary items you should keep in your glove box.
-That way you can get rid of everything else and keep your car clutter free!
+That way you can...

 Thursday, May 9, 2013